EvilCrypto/mbpos-resources/linux-masternode-setup.md

 cd
 ```

-#### Step 11 - Start and intentionally crash the bifrost wallet
+#### Step 11 - Start and intentionally crash the masterbitpos wallet

-The first time you launch the bifrost wallet, it will complain about missing information in its configuration file, and immediately quit.
+The first time you launch the masterbitpos wallet, it will complain about missing information in its configuration file, and immediately quit.
 This is ok, since the server creates a data directory before it quits, which we need for the next step.

 In your console, enter the following command:

 ```
-bifrostd -daemon
+masterbitposd -daemon
 ```

 After you see the error message, press the enter key to return to the command line.